Smélyne

 Challenges so far

-• Local Market was not ready for high quality organic poultry and eggs
+• The Local Market was not ready for high-quality organic poultry and eggs

-• Animal (goats especially) who destroy and kill trees
+• Animals (goats, especially) that destroy and kill trees

 Outcomes so far